mortenwehlast/mbml_bayesian_spatial_count/README.md

 The two datafiles are located in `/data/`.
 The code for loading the data (together with some preprocessing) is located in `/src/utils.py`.

-The packages together with specific versions needed to run the code succesfully are listed in `Requirements.txt`.
+The packages together with specific versions needed to run the code succesfully are listed in `requirements.txt`.

 The notebook `exploration.ipynb` contains the initial explorative analysis that was conducted before handing in *Milestone 1*.